 According to a 2008 study in Denmark of more than19,000 pregnant women, women who incurred significantly high levels of stress had an 80 percent greater risk of stillbirth than women who experience a more moderate level of stress during pregnancy.

-A team of scientists from Tufts University and Greece performed a study about why stress might increase the risk of miscarriage—medically known as "spontaneous abortion."
-During times of stress the brain releases stress hormones known as corticotropin-releasing hormone (CRH).
+A team of scientists from Tufts University and Greece performed a study about why stress might increase the risk of miscarriage — medically known as "spontaneous abortion."
+During times of stress, the brain releases stress hormones known as corticotropin-releasing hormone (CRH).
 The stress hormones are also produced in the placenta and uterus of a pregnant woman to trigger contractions during delivery.
 The research shows that this chemical may be produced elsewhere in the body, specifically targeting mast cells, which are abundant in the uterus.
-This may trigger the the release of chemicals that could cause a miscarriage.
+This may trigger the release of chemicals that could cause a miscarriage.

 Unfortunately, there hasn't been a substantial amount of research on the link between stress and miscarriage and the risk of miscarriage in women with high levels of stress.
 However, how pregnant women respond to stress, on the other hand, can certainly affect pregnancy and even result in pregnancy loss.